When Covid-19 struck back in March 2020, there was a huge increase in the number of people struggling to access food and

 The Food Hub in numbers

-Four hundred volunteers have contributed over 25,000 hours at Pembroke House since March.
-Our volunteer couriers have cycled almost 100,000km.
+Four hundred volunteers have contributed 28,000 hours at Pembroke House since March.
+Our volunteer couriers have cycled over 100,000km.

 And although the Hub is thankfully in less demand than at the height of the last lockdown, we’re still delivering to hundreds of families each week.